From the moment you step onto Harvard's campus, you're surrounded by innovation.

-Beginning in 2020, SEAS will expand into a purpose-built facility in Allston.
-The 500,000+ square foot complex will feature state-of-the-art classrooms, active learning labs, maker space, faculty labs, community space and a café.
-Green design will make it one of the most environmentally sustainable facilities of its kind.
+In 2020, SEAS expanded into a purpose-built facility in Allston.
+The 500,000+ square foot complex features state-of-the-art classrooms, active learning labs, maker space, faculty labs, community space, and a café.
+Green design makes it one of the most environmentally sustainable facilities of its kind.

 The Harvard John A. Paulson School of Engineering and Applied Sciences offers an unparalleled opportunity to be part of an excellent engineering school inside of one of the world’s foremost research universities.

 Whether you’re here to explore the world of game-changing entrepreneurship, or simply interested in learning about innovation more broadly, the Harvard Innovation Labs will support your endeavors.

 Students can take advantage of office hours with faculty mentors and industry, attend community events and workshops, and share thoughtfully-designed meeting and lab spaces, including:

 - The i-lab, a dynamic, full-service space for current Harvard students interested in actively pursuing innovation and entrepreneurship.

 - Launch Lab X, a groundbreaking new accelerator inside the i-lab for eligible Harvard alumni leading promising early-stage startup ventures.

 - The Pagliuca Harvard Life Lab for Harvard students, faculty, and alumni working on high-potential life sciences and biotech startups.

 - The ArtLab for faculty, students, and artists to collaborate across media and academic boundaries to host exhibitions and performances, bringing together Harvard, its growing Allston campus, and the surrounding community